nsnyder1992/straight-up-bourbon-client/README.md

 You will find that most of the components contained in the project are functional components, but there are some Class components (found in `./src/components/class-components`) and typescript components (found in `./src/components/typescript-components`) these were added to meet the curriculum of Eleven Fifty Academy to count for the final project.

+Note: The YouTube Subscribe Button is also a Class Component

 Styling was done mostly using Material-ui but some css was used in order to complete look desired

 ## Pages and Major Components Functionality